 2. Vlog/YouTube post: You don’t need an expensive film crew.
-Amazing vlogs and videos can be produced on a smartphone, or you can find a professional on Veed.me.
+You can produce amazing vlogs and videos on a smartphone, or you can find a professional on Veed.me.

 3. Animation: Animations don’t have to be ‘Simpsons’ quality, or as expensive to produce.
 All it needs is to get the message across and be engaging; something you can do with Animoto.

 4. VR/AR content: DIY chain Lowes introduced VR ‘how to’ videos to their content marketing strategy which produced a 36% higher recall rate against standard YouTube ‘how tos’.

 5. Explainer video: If you’re looking to create explainer videos regularly, IMPACT has a brilliant blog on where to get great set equipment such as lighting on a budget.

 6. Q&A video: Q&A videos solve people’s problems, but where to get those questions?
 Ask people to submit them on social media by scouring specific hashtags and groups.

 7. Audio/video interview: How did you come to your conclusions in your content?
 Expand on your methods in an audio or video interview and position yourself as an industry authority.